grafana/tempo/docs/sources/tempo/traces.md

 ## Traces versus metrics and logs

+Each observability signal plays a unique role in providing insights into your systems.
+Metrics act as the high-level indicators of system health.
+They alert you that something is wrong or deviating from the norm.
+Logs then help you understand what exactly is going wrong, for example, the nature or cause of the elevated error rates you're seeing in your metrics.
+Traces illustrate where in the sequence of events something is going wrong.
+They let you pinpoint which service in the many services that any given request traverses is the source of the delay or the error.

-Let's say a server takes too long to send data and triggers an alert because that time range is outside of an acceptable threshold.
-The metrics for those alert help you identify problems and patterns.
+Let's say a server takes too long to send data.
+Your metrics that track the latency of your system will increase, and they may then trigger an alert once that latency rises outside of an acceptable threshold.

-Traces help you pin-point where in your system or services the problem happens.
-Traces provide context around the issue you're investigating.
-For example, traces can pinpoint the specific service where the error started and how that error moved through the system.
+Sending that data likely requires that a request interact with many different services in your system.
+Traces help you pinpoint the specific service that's introducing the added latency that you're seeing in your metrics.
+Alternatively, if you're seeing an elevated rate of errors when sending data, traces help you figure out from which service the errors are originating from.

-Logs provide the verbose details about the context.
-For example, the log could show multiple connection refused errors showing why the email server took too long to send data.
+Logs provide a granular view of what exactly is going wrong.
+For example, there could be multiple connection refused errors in your log lines.
+This explains why the email server took too long to send data.

 <!-- What traces provide that logs and metrics don't -->
 {{< youtube id="0tlp7QCPu0k" >}}